pkolchanov/CustomizingPython/pipe.md

 Let's look to the `Python/compile.c/compiler_visit_expr1` .

-The function descibes compilation of an `expr_ty` AST node to with a simple switch.
-For example, to compile a binary operation like `a + b`
-` complier recurcively visitis left and right nodes, ands adds binary operation to controll sequence.
+The function describes compilation of an `expr_ty` AST node to with a simple switch.
+For example, to compile a binary operation like `a + b`  complier recurcively visitis left and right nodes, and adds binary operation to controll sequence.

 ```c
 static int